alexbrinister/AccelerometerDrive_Arduino/README.md

 AccelerometerDrive_Arduino
 ==========================

-An Arduino project that uses the MPU6050 three-axis accelerometer to drive an FRC robot
+An Arduino project that uses the MPU6050 three-axis accelerometer to drive an FRC robot like a Wii wheel